 \section{Theoretical Properties}

-In this section, we investigate the theoretical properties of the estimate $\hat{g}(x)$ in (\ref{eq:estimate-gx}).
-Recalling that $m_{i}$ denotes the number of measurements for the predictor $X_{i}$, we assume that $m_{i}$ grows with sample size $n$ at a polynomial rate.
-Without loss of generality, assume $m_{i}\asymp m\asymp n^\alpha$ for some constant $\alpha>0$, where $a_n \asymp b_n$ denotes $0 < \lim\inf a_n/b_n<\lim\sup a_n/b_n<\infty$. \lincomment{The random noise $\zeta_{ij}$ is assumed to be i.i.d. for simplicity.
-It is worth pointing out that the development below can be modified to accommodate weakly dependent and heterogeneous noise.
-This generality will introduce considerably more tedious derivations without adding further insight, which is not pursued here.} The discrepancy between $\hat{X}_{i}$ and $X_{i}$, quantified by $\|\hat{X}_{i}-X_{i}\|_{\ltwo}$, is termed \textit{contamination} of $X_{i}$.
-It turns out that, the decay of this contamination is intimately linked to the consistency of the estimates of the intrinsic dimension, the tangent spaces, and eventually the regression functional $g(x)$.
-As one of our main contributions, we discover that the convergence rate of $\hat{g}(x)$ exhibits a phase transition phenomenon depending on the interplay between the intrinsic dimension and the decay of contamination.
-We start with the property of contamination in recovery of functional data by the individual smoothing approach in Section \ref{subsec:stepI}.
+{We focus on the scenario that $\inf_{i}m_i$ increases with the sample size $n$, while leave the one that $\sup_{i}m_i\leq m_0<\infty$ for future research due to elevated challenges.} Without loss of generality, assume $m_{i}\asymp m$ where $a_n \asymp b_n$ denotes $0 < \lim\inf a_n/b_n<\lim\sup a_n/b_n<\infty$. {We further assume that $\zeta_{ij}$, and similarly, $T_{ij}$ and $X_i$, are independently and identically distributed, while emphasize that the development below can be modified to accommodate fixed designs, weak dependence and/or heterogeneous distributions.
+This generality will require considerably heavier technicalities without adding further insight, and is not pursued here.}

+The discrepancy between $\hat{X}_{i}$ and $X_{i}$, quantified by $\|\hat{X}_{i}-X_{i}\|_{\ltwo}$, is termed the contamination of $X_{i}$.
+The decay of this contamination is intimately linked to the consistency of our estimates of the intrinsic dimension, the tangent space, and eventually the regression functional $g(x)$.
+Moreover, the convergence rate of $\hat{g}(x)$ is found to exhibit a phase transition phenomenon depending on the interplay between the intrinsic dimension and the decay of contamination.
+To set the stage, we start with a property of contamination in recovery of functional data by the individual smoothing approach in Section \ref{subsec:stepI}.
 Specifically, we study the $p$th moment of contamination when $\hat{X}_{i}$ is the ridged local linear estimate in (\ref{eq:LLE-Xt}).
 Our result below for an arbitrary $p$th moment is not present in the literature \citep[e.g.,][for $p=2$ only]{Fan1993}.